dstnbrkr/componentkit/_docs/getting-started.md

 }
 ```

-Delete everything between the curly braces, so that the `CKStackLayoutComponent` only has a single child.
+Delete everything (including the curly braces), so that the `CKStackLayoutComponent` only has a single child.
 Run the app again and the quote mark is gone!

 <img src="/static/images/quote-after.png" width="250" height="431" alt="FrostedQuoteComponent screenshot with quote mark removed">